 Cervical cancer and HPV

-The Pap test is a quick and simple test that checks for changes in the cervical cells that may lead to cervical cancer.
+The Cervical Screening Test test is a quick and simple test that checks for changes in the cervical cells that may lead to cervical cancer.
 Most abnormal cell changes are not cancerous, but indicate common infections or conditions, which usually clear up naturally.

 Usually, cervical cancer grows slowly, but sometimes it can develop and spread quickly.
 Cervical cancer is one of the cancers that can occur in young women.